ir-lab/SiSCo/README.md

 ##
 ### Visualize SiSCo outputs

-In this paper, A projector-camera based mixed-reality setup was used.
-However, you can directly visualize **SiSCo** output on monitor by providing your custom inputs values to properties that are used by Object Visual Signal Synthesizer (**ObjectVSS**) and Instruction Visual Signal Synthesizer (**InstVSS**):
+In this paper, a projector-camera-based mixed-reality setup was used.
+However, you can directly visualize **SiSCo** output on a monitor by providing your custom input values to properties used by the Object Visual Signal Synthesizer (**ObjectVSS**) and Instruction Visual Signal Synthesizer (**InstVSS**):

 * Object Description ( &Delta; ): "Rocket"
 * Object Color ( &Theta; ): "Red"